That is often because dairy animals live a very different life than beef animals and their genetic makeup is different:

 - Preventing disease: Shallow heels or mis-shapened hooves can encourage growth of disease and encourage problems such as foot rot and hairy warts.
 An injured foot causes pain, obviously, and your cow will kick at you at milking time (not fun!) saying, “I’m hurt!”
 She will probably limp, and she might not even want to get up much.
 This can cause a decrease in milk production and overall health if a cow is not wanting to exercise or work.
 Besides, if you’ve ever seen a hairy wart…you’ll do anything to keep from seeing one again!!

 - The benefit of trimming your own cow using our method is that you can trim at any time, and you can take your time.
-Commercial hoof trimmers lift the cow off the ground (either on her side, very traumatic OR standing up, but still in a big chute and very physical) and this is very stressful for the cow, so should only be done at certain stages in life.
-They also often use grinders that trim very fast and may cause temporary lameness (don’t let a trimmer use a grinder on your cow’s hooves unless you trust them and know their work!)
+Plus, many people are in the same situation as us – no one nearby is willing to or able to trim for cows (they only do horses, for example).
+Commercial hoof trimmers lift the cow off the ground (either on her side, which for some cows is very traumatic OR standing up, in a big chute and very physical) and this can be stressful for the cow, so should only be done at certain stages in life/gestation.
+Some hoof trimmers use grinders that trim very fast and may cause temporary lameness (don’t let a trimmer use a grinder on your cow’s hooves unless you trust them and know their work!)
 The way we trim, most cows and heifers barely notice anything is happening, as long as they’re trained to be tied with a halter.

 Evaluate your cow’s hooves often: